lockss/lockss.github.io/software/manual/using-configuration.md

 *This information does not apply to the classic LOCKSS daemon (version 1.x).*

-## LOCKSS Configuration Service Web User Interface
+## Accessing the Web User Interface

 If you are already connected to the Web user interface (UI) of another component of the LOCKSS System, click *Config Service* in the top-left menu.